juniorsysadmin/juniorsysadmin-dnscache/README.markdown

 uid that will be acquired by dnscache.
 Defaults to 2.

-####`use_dbndns`

-Unused and reserved for future use should we want to use the Debian dbndns package rather than dnscache-run

 ##Limitations

-This module has been build on and tested against Puppet 2.7 and higher.
+This module has been built on and tested against Puppet 2.7 and higher.

 This module has been tested on:

-* Arch Linux
 * CentOS 5/6
-* Debian 7/8
+* Debian 7
-* Fedora 19/20
+* Fedora 20
-* Ubuntu 14.04
+* Ubuntu 10.04/12.04/14.04

 ##Development